-BC' denotes that 'First' measured 1 at angle 45° and 'Second' counterfactually measured -1 at angle 90°.

-This is equivalent to measuring 1 at angle 45° and measuring +1 at angle 90° counterfactually on the same or cloned particles.
-This compound measurement is equivalent to the first compound measurement AB' but with everything spun around by 45 degrees.
+BC' denotes that 'First' measured 1 at angle 45° and 'Second' measured -1 at angle 90° on a particle and antiparticle pair.
+This compound measurement is equivalent to the first compound measurement AB' but with everything turned around by 45 degrees.
 The outcome for BC' will therefore be identical to the outcome of AB', so only one of them needs to be simulated.

-For the third compound measurement, AC' denotes that 'First' measured 1 at angle 0° and 'Second' measured -1 at angle 90° on the pair partner particles.
+For the third compound measurement, AC' denotes that 'First' measured 1 at angle 0° and 'Second' measured -1 at angle 90° on a particle and antiparticle pair.
 And if 'Second' measured -1 at angle 90° then 'First' would have measured +1 at angle 90° counterfactually on cloned particles rather than on the paired partners.
 So this compound measurement, AC', is the result of measuring the same particles at 0° and then again at 90° (counterfactual measurements) and seeing how many particles have +1 measurements on both detector settings.